Transcendence and linear relations of $1$-periods: Transcendence of Logarithms

 We now turn to logarithms of algebraic numbers.
 For $\alpha\in\Qbar^*$, we have

-(with the branch depending of choice of path from $1$ to $\alpha$).
-Hence this obviously a period.
-In order to apply our theorems directly, we identify it the period of a $1$-motive.
+(with the branch depending on the choice of the path from $1$ to $\alpha$).
+This is obviously an (incomplete) period of an algebraic variety.
+In order to apply our theorems directly, we identify it with the period of a $1$-motive.